bencheee/BlackJack/README.md

     [Example 8](/documentation/testing/images/ux/008.jpg)

-- As a casual player, I want to see 'quit' button so I can restart the session whenever I wish.
+- As a casual player, I want to see 'quit' button so I can exit the session whenever I wish.

     - In the top left corner of the navigation bar there is *Cash-out* button which gives the user the option to leave current session and get notified about the final score.